OICP- INTERNATIONAL ORGANIZATION OF CEREMONIAL AND PROTOCOL

 LUÍS ATILIO ARROYO PÉREZ

-INTERNATIONAL REGISTRY OF PROTOCOL AND CEREMONIAL
+INTERNATIONAL REGISTRATION OF PROTOCOL AND CEREMONIAL

 JORGE DANIEL SALVATI